Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 ### Error, Permission and Success callbacks

-Defining error, permission and success callbacks are pretty much the same as doing it for the delete permission handling.
+You can define error, permission and success callbacks in much the same way as for the delete permission handling.

--   The error handler callback gets the error object which was raised
+-   The error handler callback gets the error object that was raised
--   The success callback's only parameter is the translatable success message string (could be used for showing in snackbar for example)
+-   The success callback's only parameter is the translatable success message string (which could be shown in a snackbar, for example)
--   The permissionEvent callback is the same as described above with the delete action
+-   The `permissionEvent` callback is the same as described above for the delete action

 ![Copy/move document action](../docassets/images/document-action-copymove.png)